ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 - **Try the demo component**

-Your project includes a `MyComponent (demo-counter)` web component that's already rendered in the index.html.
+Your project includes a `MyComponent (my-component)` web component that's already rendered in the index.html.
 It's interactive — clicking on it increments a counter.

 <br>